spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/7-workloads.md

 # Overview

 Spectro Cloud provides visibility into the resources running inside workload clusters.
 These resources are displayed on the cluster details page.
-Following is the list of resoruces shown in the workload browser:
+Following is the list of resources shown in the workload browser:

 * Namespaces
 * Pods